 President and CEO

-Rita M. Gardner is the President and CEO of Melmark, and leads operations and management of Melmark service divisions in New England, Pennsylvania and the Carolinas.
+Rita M. Gardner is the President and CEO of Melmark, and leads operations and management of Melmark service divisions in New England, Pennsylvania, and the Carolinas.
 Prior to her appointment as President and CEO in 2015, Ms. Gardner served as Executive Director of Melmark New England, based in Andover, Massachusetts, which she co-founded in 1998.
-Ms. Gardner and Melmark New England were honored to be named on The Commonwealth Institute’s (TCI’s) list of the Top 100 Women-Led Businesses in Massachusetts from 2018 to number 33 in 2021.
+She also founded Melmark Carolinas in 2018 and a second New England day school in 2022.
+Ms. Gardner and Melmark New England were honored to be named on The Women’s Edge’s list of the Top 100 Women-Led Businesses in Massachusetts for five consecutive years from 2018 to 2022..
+Ms. Gardner was honored with the CBIZ National Women Transforming Business Financial Strength Award, as well as the CBIZ Overall Winner Award, in 2022.

-She is a Board Certified Behavior Analyst® (BCBA) and has devoted more than 40 years of her professional career to the field of community-based services for children and adults with the diagnosis of Autism Spectrum Disorder (ASD), acquired brain injuries, severe challenging behaviors, and medical fragility.
+She is a Board Certified Behavior Analyst® (BCBA), a trained public health professional, and has devoted over 40 years of her professional career to the field of community-based services for children and adults with the diagnosis of Autism Spectrum Disorder (ASD), intellectual and developmental disabilities, acquired brain injuries, severe challenging behaviors, and medical fragility.

-Ms. Gardner is an accomplished legislative advocate, and her public policy work has positively impacted services for individuals diagnosed with autism throughout the United States.
+Ms. Gardner is an accomplished and persistent legislative advocate.
+Her public policy work has positively impacted services for individuals diagnosed with autism and developmental disabilities throughout the United States.
+She advocates for professional behavior analysts, being one of the citizen writers of the Massachusetts Behavior Analyst licensing legislation.
 Ms. Gardner also serves on advisory committees with the Massachusetts Advocates for Children (MAC) and Advocates for Autism of Massachusetts (AFAM).
 She is a founding Board member of the National Council of Autism Providers (CASP) and is currently serving as vice chair.
 Ms. Gardner also serves on the Advisory Board of the Virginia Institute of Autism.
-She was on the Governor’s Autism Commission in Massachusetts and is the past President of the Board of Directors for the Massachusetts Association of Approved Private School (MAAPS).
+She was on the Governor’s Autism Commission under two Governors in Massachusetts and is the past President of the Board of Directors for the Massachusetts Association of Approved Private School (MAAPS) and currently sits on its Executive Committee.
 Ms. Gardner also serves on the Pennsylvania Advocacy and Resources for Autism and Intellectual Disability Board of Directors.

-Ms. Gardner has written book chapters and peer-reviewed articles for professional journals and made a number of presentations on topics including leadership, women in behavior analysis, program expansion, organizational behavior management and more recently managing programs during the COVID-19 pandemic and leading COVID-19 vaccine education program town halls at local, regional and national levels.
+Ms. Gardner has co-authored numerous books, written book chapters and peer-reviewed articles for professional journals, and made a number of presentations on topics including women’s leadership, women in behavior analysis, program expansion, organizational behavior management, special education, adult services, board development, and more recently managing programs during the COVID-19 pandemic and leading COVID-19 vaccine education program town halls at local, regional and national levels.
+She is considered an Organizational Behavior Management expert in applied human service settings.

 Ms. Gardner earned her Master of Public Health degree from Boston University’s School of Public Health in the School of Medicine, majoring in Behavioral Sciences and Health Services Administration.